|

 will travel a considerable distance when foraging, so a diligent search is very important.

-Inspecting indoors, simply follow the ant trails to locate the walls where they are entering the structure or where they might have an indoor nest.
+Inspecting indoors, simply follow the ant trails to locate the walls where they are

 Crazy ant control procedures include: